uwaseem/ChuckieNorrisieTwitterBot/README.md

 I'll definitely be adding more capabilities and features, focusing on engagement & interaction with random twitter users soon.
 Please do share any suggestions that you might have in making this bot more interactive.

 ## Contributing
-Check out the [issues](https://github.com/uwaseem/ChuckieNorrisieTwitterBot/issues) if you wish to contribute.
-If there are no issues, fret not.
-Feel free to create a PR, as long as it adds value to the project.
+Everyone is welcomed to contribute to this project.
+Please check the [issues](https://github.com/uwaseem/ChuckieNorrisieTwitterBot/issues) and pick something from there.
+If you don't find any issues interesting but have something in mind, please create an issue first.
+If it adds value to the project, you can then submit a PR.

 ## License
 Copyright (c) 2015 Ubaidillah Waseem